 Here we’ve developed a guide to some of our all-time favorites, across a wide range of styles and price points.
-The good news is that, while some are quite costly, if you don’t feel like forgoing your mortgage to buy a watch, there are often perfectly acceptable quality versions further down the price range.
+Some of the options are quite costly, but the good news is there are often perfectly acceptable quality versions further down the price range if you don’t feel like forgoing your mortgage to buy a watch.
 Use this guide as a reference to assemble your own timepiece collection.
 These best watches for men also make perfect gifts for special occasions.

 Before there were smartwatches, there were tactical watches.
 Built with military precision in mind, these are foundational tools for the modern survivalist.
 Whether your preparing for a day hike or the Apocalypse, a good tactical watch should be like a Swiss Army knife, offering multiple applications.
-Their (usually) bulky, rugged good looks are best paired with garb like thick woolen sweaters, chambray shirts, black tees, and dark denim; camouflage patterns optional.
+Its (usual) bulky, rugged good looks are best paired with garb like thick woolen sweaters, chambray shirts, black tees, and dark denim; camouflage patterns are optional.

 Bear Grylls Survival LAND 3782 Series

 One doesn’t become an OBE (Most Excellent Order of the British Empire: basically a knight) without working hard for Queen and country; and Bear Grylls — former Special Air Services trooper, survivalist, adventurer, and TV star — is one of the toughest humans out there.
 This Grylls-inspired Luminox features a compass, a ruler embossed on the strap, and a tough-as-nails yet lightweight Carbonox case.

 Audemars Piguet Royal Oak Offshore Automatic Watch

 Audemars Piguet debuted its Royal Oak collection in 1972, one of the first brands to make a true luxury watch in chunky steel with a large case, rather than a smaller gold model.
 This watch may see you more trying to figure out how to survive the fundraising gala than navigating your way through the wilderness, but it’s nice to know it could handle either with ease.